Androstane/NestedBD/README.md

 ### Installation

-NestedBD is implemented as a BEAST2 package, and requires beast2 installation to run.
+NestedBD is implemented as a BEAST2 package, and requires beast2 installation to run.NestedBD is currently not compatible with beast 2.7.

 #### Installing BEAST2
 Please follow the instruction on http://www.beast2.org/ and download the BEAST2 version for your operating system.
 Note that this is different to download and build source code of beast2 from GitHub repository.